Agharta (album): Release

-In preparing the Festival Hall recordings for release, Macero abstained from editing and splicing them with pre-recorded parts, a departure from his usual approach to Davis' electric-era albums.
-As the producer later explained to Musician magazine, "the Japanese specifically wanted me to leave in the spacy things."
+Davis was reportedly so dissatisfied with his performance on the Festival Hall recordings that he conceded the preparation of their release to Macero.
+The producer abstained from editing and splicing them with pre-recorded parts, a departure from his usual approach to Davis' electric-era albums.
+As he later explained to Musician magazine, "the Japanese specifically wanted me to leave in the spacy things."
 They were released as two double albums – Agharta, featuring the afternoon concert, was first released in Japan in August 1975 and later in North America in 1976; the evening show was issued exclusively in Japan as Pangaea in 1976.

 Agharta was reissued several times.
 In January 1991, Columbia re-released it in the U.S. on CD, featuring a remaster Tingen deemed inferior to the original LP in sound and mix quality.
 "Had the CD been my first introduction, I might never have liked the album much", he said.
 Sony later remastered Agharta again as part of their Davis reissue campaign and Master Sound series in Japan, with improved sound using Super Bit Mapping.
 This 1996 Japanese CD edition restored nine additional minutes of atmospheric feedback, percussion, and synthesizer sounds to the end of the final track.

 Another remaster of the album was engineered by Mark Wilder and Maria Triana at New York's Battery Studios.
 It was made available in the U.S. in 2009, when Agharta was one of 52 albums re-issued in mini-LP replica sleeves as a part of Miles Davis: The Complete Columbia Album Collection, a box set commissioned by Sony Legacy.
-According to Tingen, this edition sounded "like a woolen blanket has been lifted from the previous CD", clarifying especially Cosey, who had sounded muted in the mix.
+According to Tingen, this edition sounded "like a woolen blanket has been lifted from the previous [1991] CD", clarifying especially Cosey, who had sounded muted in the mix.
 He still found it somewhat low on bass, which he attributed to the original master tapes: "The LP version also didn't have a lot of bass, but I always assumed this was due to the LP cut: with long album lengths the grooves can hold less bass information."